rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 Perhaps it is not the face of God you are seeking (but ought to be seeking, as He is the spirit of truth).

-!!! quote "2 Corinthians 4:16-18"
-    For which cause we faint not; but though our outward man perish, yet the inward man is renewed day by day.
-    For our light affliction, which is but for a moment, worketh for us a far more exceeding and eternal weight of glory; While we look not at the things which are seen, but at the things which are not seen: for the things which are seen are temporal; but the things which are not seen are eternal.